Each Christmas Ornament Personalized with a Name or Special Greeting from you!

-And so it is with great anticipation that Swedes look forward to the Christmas festival that celebrates Lucia, the Latin word for “light.”
+And so it is with great anticipation that people look forward to Christmas in Sweden and the festival that celebrates Lucia, the Latin word for “light.”
 St. Lucia is credited with secretly bringing food to the persecuted Christians in Rome, who lived in hiding in the catacombs under the city.
 To light her way and to keep her hands free to carry food, she wore candles on her head.
-Her enemies killed her for her deeds in 304 A.D. and she became a martyr in the eyes of both Roman Catholics and Lutherans – a notable point considering that nearly 90 percent of Sweden’s 9.3 million people belong to the Church of Sweden, which is Lutheran.
+Her enemies killed her for her deeds in 304 A.D.
+She became a martyr in the eyes of both Roman Catholics and Lutherans – a notable point considering that nearly 90 percent of Sweden’s 9.3 million people belong to the Church of Sweden, which is Lutheran.

 This view is not far afield, as many schools and villages in Sweden host St. Lucia processions – the country’s official St. Lucia parade takes place in Stockholm – while many Swedes place electric candelabra in their windows to honor her walks through the darkened catacombs.
 They toast her sacrifice on the first Sunday of Advent and beyond, when they gather for glogg fests.
 Glogg is a hot, mulled wine that Swedes often enjoy with almonds, raisins, saffron buns and ginger cookies.

-Despite their otherwise early start on the Christmas season, Swedes usually wait until one or two days before Christmas Day to put up their Christmas trees.
+Despite their otherwise early start on celebrating Christmas in Sweden, the Swedes usually wait until one or two days before Christmas Day to put up their Christmas trees.
 Here, too, specks of light illuminate the Swedes’ dark December days.
 In the most traditional homes, the decorations also might include Swedish flags, small gnomes, straw ornaments and little goats made from biscuit dough or straw, which is meant to express the wish for abundance and good fortune in the upcoming months.

-At this point, many Swedish families require no such reminder, for their Christmas Eve dinner, known as julafton, is usually a culinary sight to behold and one of Sweden’s Christmas traditions that has been idealized and replicated the world over, both on Christmas and other holidays: the smorgasbord.
+At this point, many Swedish families require no such reminder, for their Christmas Eve dinner, known as julafton, is usually a culinary sight to behold.
+Moreover, this tradition of Christmas in Sweden has been idealized and replicated the world over, both on Christmas and other holidays; it is more commonly known as the smorgasbord.